 Our maintenance and cleaning teams will be conducting a deep clean of the school and school buses as frequently as the CHP guidance requires.

-We look forward to welcoming all families, old and new, to our exciting Summer Camps this year and next and would like to also thank all members of our community for their support as we work tirelessly towards keeping our camp locations a SAFE & HAPPY environment for all!
+We look forward to welcoming all families, old and new, to our exciting Camps this year and next and would like to also thank all members of our community for their support as we work tirelessly towards keeping our camp locations a SAFE & HAPPY environment for all!

 Here are some questions we often get asked about our response to COVID-19.
 You may find the answer to your own question here.